Connecting Latino Growers with Local Eaters

 How to use Double Up Food Bucks for the Adelante Mujeres CSA:

 - Sign-up for our CSA using the form above.

 - Adelante Mujeres will send you paperwork to complete and return.
 Please mail this paperwork back to the Portland Area CSA Coalition within 2 weeks of signing up.

 - That’s it!
-Once the season begins, the Portland Area CSA Coalition will process your SNAP payments and provide the Double Up Food Bucks directly to the Adelante Mujeres CSA.
+Once the season begins, the Portland Area CSA Coalition will process your SNAP payments monthly and provide the Double Up Food Bucks directly to the Adelante Mujeres CSA.